ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 And if you didn't spot it, I don't blame you.

-How can anyone be expected to quickly spot this error amongst so much complexity?
+How can anyone be expected to quickly spot this error under pressure and amongst so much complexity?

 >  https://github.com/python/cpython/issues/56166